quasarframework/quasar/docs/src/pages/vue-components/uploader.md

 ### Adding headers

 Use `headers` for setting additional XHR headers to be sent along the upload request.
-Also check `fields` prop in the API, if you need additional fields to be embedded.
+Also check `form-fields` prop in the API, if you need additional fields to be embedded.

 <doc-example title="Headers" file="QUploader/Headers" />

 ::: tip
-These two props (`headers` and `fields`) can be used as a function too (`(files) => Array`), allowing you to dynamically set them based on the files that are to be uploaded.
+These two props (`headers` and `form-fields`) can be used as a function too (`(files) => Array`), allowing you to dynamically set them based on the files that are to be uploaded.
 :::

 There is also the `with-credentials` property, which sets `withCredentials` to `true` on the XHR used by the upload process.